KevinChris7/Jenkins-Pipelines-Scripting/README.md

 5.Create a Seed Job and select DSL for adding the required Pipeline code

-6.Run the seed job manually
+6.Run the Seed job manually

 7.Required Pipeline jobs will be created as the result of seed job